MurdoMaclachlan/tadr/docs/source/configuration.rst

      - Description
    * - authors
      - Array
      - The list of users that TADR will check messages from.
-Only contains "transcribersofreddit" by default.
+Only contains "transcribersofreddit" by default.Set to False by default.
-   * - debug
-     - Boolean
-     - Turning this option on will activate a few extra log messages to aid debugging.
-Set to False by default.
    * - limit
      - Integer
      - The number of messages TADR will retrieve each cycle, always starting with the most recent message.
 Set to 10 by default.